mdn/content/files/en-us/web/css/css_scroll_snap/using_scroll_snap_events/index.md

 - Try slowly scrolling the container up and down without releasing the scrolling gesture.
 For example, drag your finger(s) over the scrolling area on a touchscreen device or trackpad, or hold down the mouse button on the scroll bar and move the mouse.
 The boxes you move over should turn a darker gray color as you move over them, and then return to normal as you move away from them again.
 This is the `scrollsnapchanging` event in action.
 - Now try releasing the scrolling gesture; the nearest box to your scrolling position should animate to a purple color, with white text.
 The animation occurs when the `scrollsnapchange` event fires.
-- Finally try scrolling fast, for example by flicking your finger hard on the screen, to scroll past several potential targets before starting to come to rest near a target further down the scroll container.
+- Finally, try scrolling fast.
+For example, flick your finger hard on the screen, to scroll past several potential targets before starting to come to rest near a target further down the scroll container.
 You should only see one `scrollsnapchanging` event fire as the scrolling starts to slow, before the `scrollsnapchange` event fires and the selected snap target turns purple.

 ## The `SnapEvent` event object

 Both of the above events share the {{domxref("SnapEvent")}} event object.
 This has two properties that are key to how scroll snap events work:

-- {{domxref("SnapEvent.snapTargetBlock", "snapTargetBlock")}} returns a reference to the element snapped to in the [block direction](/en-US/docs/Glossary/Flow_relative_values#block_direction) when the event fired, or `null` if no element is snapped to in the block direction (i.e. scroll snapping only occurs in the inline direction).
+- {{domxref("SnapEvent.snapTargetBlock", "snapTargetBlock")}} returns a reference to the element snapped to in the [block direction](/en-US/docs/Glossary/Flow_relative_values#block_direction) when the event fired, or `null` if scroll snapping only occurs in the inline direction so no element is snapped to in the block direction.
-- {{domxref("SnapEvent.snapTargetInline", "snapTargetInline")}} returns a reference to the element snapped to in the [inline direction](/en-US/docs/Glossary/Flow_relative_values#inline_direction) when the event fired, or `null` if no element is snapped to in the inline direction (i.e. scroll snapping only occurs in the block direction).
+- {{domxref("SnapEvent.snapTargetInline", "snapTargetInline")}} returns a reference to the element snapped to in the [inline direction](/en-US/docs/Glossary/Flow_relative_values#inline_direction) when the event fired, or `null` if scroll snapping only occurs in the block direction so no element is snapped to in the inline direction.

 These properties enable event handler functions to report the element that has been snapped to (in the case of `scrollsnapchange`) or the element that _would be snapped to_ if the scrolling gesture were to be finished now (in the case of `scrollsnapchanging`) — in one- and two-dimensions.
 You can then manipulate these elements in any way you want, for example by directly setting styles on them via their {{domxref("HTMLElement.style", "style")}} properties, setting classes on them that have styles defined for them in a stylesheet, etc.

+### Relationship with CSS `scroll-snap-type`

+The property values available on `SnapEvent` correspond directly to the value of the {{cssxref("scroll-snap-type")}} CSS property set on the scroll container:

+- If the snap axis is specified as `block` (or a physical axis value that equates to `block` in the current writing mode), only `snapTargetBlock` returns an element reference.
+- If the snap axis is specified as `inline` (or a physical axis value that equates to `inline` in the current writing mode), only `snapTargetInline` returns an element reference.
+- If the snap axis is specified as `both`, `snapTargetBlock` and `snapTargetInline` return an element reference.

 ### Handling one-dimensional scrollers

 If you are dealing with a horizontal scroller, only the event object's `snapTargetInline` property will change as the snapped element changes if the content has a horizontal {{cssxref("writing-mode")}}, or the `snapTargetBlock` property if the content has a vertical `writing-mode`.

 Conversely, if you are dealing with a vertical scroller, only the `snapTargetBlock` property will change as the snapped element changes if the content has a horizontal `writing-mode`, or the `snapTargetInline` property if the content has a vertical `writing-mode`.

-In each case, the non-changing property of the two returns `null`.
+In both cases, the non-changing property of the two returns `null`.

 Let's look at an example snippet to show a typical one-dimensional scroll snap event handler function: